The Moving Finger writes; and, having writ,

 The USGA announced that at Whitemarsh "the same conditions will prevail as were planned for the National open scheduled for Brae-Burn, but which was called off."7 In a first, the USGA charged an admission fee for spectators at Whitemarsh, and those proceeds plus the player entrance fees and prize money were donated to the American Red Cross.8

-Jock Hutchinson, the runner-up in the 1916 US Open, was the winner of the Patriotic Open with a total of 292, setting a 72-hole scoring record at Whitemarsh.9 Hutchinson was awarded the medal pictured below, which reads on the front "United States Golf Association - 1917," and on the back "Patriotic Open Tournament - American Red Cross - Whitemarsh Valley Country Club - Winner Jock Hutchinson" (Hutchinson also received a second medal, that is not pictured, from the American Red Cross).
-Hutchinson would finish runner-up in the US Open a second time in 1920, but never captured a "real" US Open.
+Jock Hutchison, the runner-up in the 1916 US Open, was the winner of the Patriotic Open with a total of 292, setting a 72-hole scoring record at Whitemarsh.9 Hutchison was awarded the medal pictured below, which reads on the front "United States Golf Association - 1917," and on the back "Patriotic Open Tournament - American Red Cross - Whitemarsh Valley Country Club - Winner Jock Hutchison" (Hutchison also received a second medal, that is not pictured, from the American Red Cross).
+Hutchison would finish runner-up in the US Open a second time in 1920, but never captured a "real" US Open.

 Francis Ouimet, the Championship Committee chairman at the USGA, was selected to act as chairman of the Joint Tournament Committee for the tri-party event, and Lowell Rutherford, Vice President of the CDGA, was appointed co-chairman.10